-- 1. Management may conduct a home visit as a final step in the application process as mentioned in Section (VI)(C).
+- Management may conduct a home visit as a final step in the application process.
 Management will notify applicants at least two day before the scheduled visit and will conduct a maximum of two home visits for an application.
-The purpose of the home visit is to determine whether the applicant and all potential occupants are capable of caring for a unit in a way that creates a healthy and safe living environment. - 2.
+The purpose of the home visit is to determine whether the applicant and all potential occupants are capable of caring for a unit in a way that creates a healthy and safe living environment and that the applicant demonstrates the ability to live in compliance with the rental agreement and to maintain satisfactory housekeeping standards. - 2.
 If the unit inspected as part of the home visit shows health or safety hazards caused by the applicant or other potential occupants, housekeeping that contributes to infestation, or damage to the unit caused by the applicant or other potential occupants, the application may be rejected.
 Management may take photographs to document the applicant's housekeeping.
-Housekeeping criteria are not intended to exclude households whose housekeeping is only superficially disorderly if such conditions do not appear to affect the health, safety, or welfare of other residents.

-- 3. If the home visit reveals that the applicant is currently permitting unauthorized occupants to reside in the unit, that the applicant or other potential occupants are engaged in criminal activity, or some other circumstances which are consistent with the information presented in the applicant's application, the applicant may be rejected.
+Housekeeping criteria are not intended to exclude households whose housekeeping is only superficially disorderly if such conditions do not appear to affect the health, safety, or welfare of other residents. - 3.
+If the home visit reveals that the applicant is currently permitting unauthorized occupants to reside in the unit, that the applicant or other potential occupants are engaged in criminal activity, or some other circumstances which are inconsistent with the information presented in the applicant's application, the applicant may be rejected.
+In addition, refusing Management access to the unit or any portion of the unit for the purpose of a home visit will be cause for rejection of the application.
 Management will document any cases where a home visit results in a rejection. - 4.
-An applicant's behavior toward Management staff conducting a home visit or performing other tasks under these procedures will be considered in assessing an applicant's possible behavior toward neighbors.
-Physical or verbal abuse or threats by an applicant toward Management staff will be noted in the application file and included in the screening evaluation. - 5.
-Applicants who are not at home when a home visit is scheduled will be given an opportunity to schedule a second home visit; provided, Management shall not be obligated to schedule more than two home visits.
-Applicants who fail a home visit may be rejected for tenancy.
-Management shall notify the CHA of any rejections resulting from home visits for applicants of ACC-Assisted Units and RRC Applicants.
+In the case of CHA residents, Management will make its best efforts to coordinate the home visit with the CHA screening/re-certification process in order to minimize intrusion to the resident.
+Management reserves the right to conduct an independent home visit for CHA residents if a joint home visit cannot be scheduled in a timely manner.